erasmosoares/UnityDataManager/README.md

-# UnityDataManager
+# Unity Data Manager
-DataManger for Unity3D
+- DataManger for Unity3D

 This is a Data Manager for Unity 3D.
 This is just an example to help how to develop an easy way to manage level atributes for your characters, npcs, weapons, items etc.